 Indiana County Technology Center

 Indiana County Technology Center (ICTC) specializes in vocational training and offers a practical nursing program for those wanting to become an LPN.
-This school is accredited.
-It has three campuses.
+This school is accredited, and has three campuses.
 One campus is in Indiana, Pennsylvania.
 The others are in Connellsville and Steel Center.
-This school boasts an impressive 100% success rate for its students passing the nursing exam to become licensed.
+This school boasts an impressive 100% success rate for students passing the nursing exam to become licensed.

 School Overview